 Guidance from the Archdiocese as of March 14, 2020:

 Further to Cardinal Sean’s announcement today, we are providing updated guidance and additional details to parishes and schools:

 - All Masses and, except as provided below, religious services in all Archdiocesan parishes, missions, and campus ministries are suspended until further notice.

 - The Cardinal has issued a dispensation from the obligation to attend Mass during this time to the Catholics of the Archdiocese of Boston.

-- Baptism, Weddings and Funerals may proceed but attendance should be limited to only immediate family.
+- Baptism and Weddings may proceed but attendance should be limited to only immediate family.